ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyVideoPlayer/structs/PlayerIcons.md

   - videoNotFound: Icon displayed when a video is not found or unavailable.
 Defaults to a system-provided unavailable video icon.
   - reload: Icon for reloading the video.
 Defaults to a system-provided reload icon.
   - captions: Icon for toggling captions or subtitles.
 Defaults to a system-provided captions icon.
+  - captionsEnabled: Icon for captions or subtitles enabled.
+Defaults to a system-provided captions icon.

 #### Parameters